nrfconnect/sdk-nrfxlib/nrf_rpc/doc/architecture.rst

    nRF RPC simple command flow

-A thread waiting for a response can be reused to receive a new incoming command from the remote thread that the local thread is waiting for, e.g. when a callback is called synchronously.
+A thread waiting for a response can be reused to receive a new incoming command from the remote thread for which the local thread is waiting, for example, when a callback is called synchronously.
 The following diagram demonstrates this situation.

 .. figure:: img/cmd_recursive.svg